zkiss/kb-codex/README.md

 ## Knowledge Bases

 - Create and list knowledge bases, upload `.txt`/`.md` files, and store chunk embeddings in the vector DB.
-- A simple web UI is available at `/kbs.html`.
+- A single-page React UI is available at the root path.
+It uses semantic routes like `/login`, `/register`, `/kbs`, and `/kbs/<kb-id>` when viewing a specific knowledge base.

 ### API Endpoints